nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

   * On Search Criteria tab:
   ![Thumbnails](/tuto/dicom-import-search.png?classes=shadow&width=700px)
     1. Fill in one or more search criteria.
 Criteria can be saved and reuse later.
-    2. Adapt le limit of replies (optional)
+    2. Adapt the limit of replies (optional)
     3. Click on Search
     4. Select the exams you want to import
     5. Start importing and close the window